 The EOC partners with several different agencies in the community.
 CSBG Subcontractors are required to collect and report data annually using the National Performance Indicators and the Client Characteristics report.
 The information is evaluated, aggregated and submitted to the Department of Community Services and Development in a timely manner.
 Also, the Community Services Bureau Staff, the EOC Board Members, and the independent auditors conduct annual program and fiscal monitoring of the contracting agencies budget, demands, and fiscal expenditures.
-In addition to these methods for measuring the progress in accomplishing Contra Costa's Community Action Agency's goals.
+In addition, progress in accomplishing Contra Costa's Community Action Agency's goals is monitored on an ongoing basis by staff and by EOC members at monthly subcommittee and business meetings.